Financial Freedom Defined: What If Money Wasn’t an Issue?

 Want to start the business you’ve dreamed about for years?

 Financial freedom provides you with those options.
-It’s what you want from life and it doesn’t necessary have to revolve around dollars and cents.
+It’s what you want from life and it doesn’t necessarily have to revolve around dollars and cents.
 Yes, dollars and cents will provide you with that flexibility, but right now we’re talking about your true passions in life.

 Now I certainly understand that we live in a world where money exists and having it can make things easier.